 Use color curves in Final Cut Pro

 You can use color curves to adjust the components of individual color channels in a clip image.
-You can adjust the master luma channel as well as the red, green, and blue color channels.
+You can adjust the overall luma as well as the red, green, and blue color channels.
 A feature unique to Final Cut Pro is that you can adjust any custom color you specify—for example, you can select any mixture of chroma and then adjust its intensity.

 First you add the Color Curves color correction effect to the clip, and then you adjust its settings in the Color inspector.